simonwahll/wahllcontent/dart/dart/final.md

 final text = "Hello World!";

 // This will not work!
-// It will throw a compile time error.
+// It will throw a compile-time error.
 //text = "Hello Universe!";
 ```

 ## Final With Objects

 When assigning an instance of an object to a final the object will work exactly as expected.
-The only difference from doing this from assigning it to a [variable]({{< ref "/dart/dart/variables" >}} "Dart Variables") is that a the instance of the object of a final can never be changed while this can be done with variables.
+The only difference from doing this from assigning it to a [variable]({{< ref "/dart/dart/variables" >}} "Dart Variables") is that the instance of the object of a final can never be changed while this can be done with variables.